 Our trip to Nova Scotia was back in 2017, however I can remember almost everything we did as it was such a fun-filled adventure and also (mostly) because I made a trip itinerary… yes… I’m that person when it comes to planning a trip.
 But, I’m so glad I made one as we were able to squeeze so much into our trip in the 10 days we had.
-If you want to travel around most of the coast, then you do not want to do less than 10 days.
+If you want to travel around most of the coast, then you do not want to plan less than 10 days.
 It felt very busy and I wished we could have stayed longer, as there is so much to see and do in Nova Scotia.
-However, with the time we had we were able to fit in just the right amount of sightseeing, activities and adventures.
+However with the time we had we were able to fit in just the right amount of sightseeing, activities, and adventures.
 So keep reading to see where we spent each day, what we got up to, and where we ate!

 Day One: Arrival

 We flew from Hamilton, Ontario directly to Halifax, Nova Scotia and rented a car to tour around (see my tip below when it comes to car rentals)… I decided to plan the trip going clockwise around the province, starting towards the South Shore, up to the Bay of Fundy and Annapolis Valley, then heading to Cape Breton Island, and stopping in Sydney before ending up back in Halifax.
 It doesn’t really matter which direction you go, or if you want to spend more time in Halifax when you first get there, but I thought for us, this would work best for the activities we wanted to do and the things we wanted to see.